 - Pour the cheesecake batter into the prepared pan.

-- Place the springform pan on a baking sheet into the preheated oven on the center rack.
-Bake the basque cheesecake for 40-50 minutes (baking time may vary).
+- Place the springform pan on a baking sheet.
+Place it in the preheated oven on the center rack and bake for 40-50 minutes (baking time may vary).

 - When the top of the cheesecake turns dark brown and almost looks burnt, turn the oven off.
-Remove the pan from the oven and let the cheesecake cool on a wire rack. *The center of the baked cheesecake won’t be completely set and will have a fair amount of jiggle to it (think of jello). *You’re going to get an impressive rise, but the cheesecake will settle and fall after its been taken out of the oven.
+Remove the pan from the oven and let the cheesecake cool on a wire rack.
+The center of the baked cheesecake will not be fully set and will jiggle quite a bit, like jello.

-Let the cheesecake completely cool before removing it from the springform pan.
-Allow it to finish cooling for about an hour.
-Then place the cheesecake into the refrigerator for at least 4 hours (overnight is best) to completely chill and set up.
+Let the Basque cheesecake completely cool before removing it from the springform pan for about an hour.
+Then, place the cheesecake in the refrigerator for at least 4 hours (overnight is best).
+This will give it time to completely chill and set up.

-You’re going to love this Burnt Basque Cheesecake, a perfectly caramelized crust with a rich, creamy interior that makes every bite a culinary event.
+You’re going to love this Burnt Basque Cheesecake.
+Its perfectly caramelized crust and rich, creamy interior make every bite a culinary event.

 Recipe FAQ’s

-Bake until the top is a deep dark brown, the edges are just set, and the center is still quite jiggly.
+Bake until the top is a deep, dark brown.
+The edges should be just set, and the center is still quite jiggly.
 Insert a digital thermometer one inch into the cheesecake, one inch from the edge of the pan.
 For a perfectly cooked cheesecake, the internal temperature should read 185°F.

 Make sure the oven has been fully preheated before baking the cheesecake.